 ||G is an advisory classification The content is very mild in impact.
 G films are for general viewing.
 While many G films are for children, not all will be of interest to them.

 PG is an advisory classification The content is mild in impact.
 PG films contain material that a parent or carer might need to explain to younger children.

 M is an advisory classification The content is moderate in impact.
 M films are not recommended for people aged under 15 as a level of maturity is required.

 A person may be asked to show proof of their age before hiring or purchasing an MA 15+ film or computer game.
 Cinema staff may also request that the person show proof of their age before allowing them to watch an MA 15+ film.
 Children under the age of 15 may not legally watch, buy or hire MA 15+ classified material unless they are in the company of a parent or adult guardian.
 Children under 15 who go to the cinema to see an MA 15+ film must be accompanied by a parent or adult guardian for the duration of the film.
+An older sibling or friend would not generally satisfy this requirement, whereas a grandparent, aunt or uncle may.
 The parent or adult guardian must also purchase the movie ticket for the child.

 The guardian must be an adult exercising parental control over the person under 15 years of age.
 The guardian needs to be 18 years or older.